Decomposition: Rate of decomposition

-The rate of decomposition is governed by three sets of factors—the physical environment (temperature, moisture and soil properties), the quantity and quality of the dead material available to decomposers, and the nature of the microbial community itself.
+The rate of decomposition is governed by three sets of factors: the physical environment (temperature, moisture and soil properties), the quantity and quality of the dead material available to decomposers, and the nature of the microbial community itself.

 Decomposition rates are low under very wet or very dry conditions.
 Decomposition rates are highest in damp, moist conditions with adequate levels of oxygen.
 Wet soils tend to become deficient in oxygen (this is especially true in wetlands), which slows microbial growth.
 In dry soils, decomposition slows as well, but bacteria continue to grow (albeit at a slower rate) even after soils become too dry to support plant growth.
 When the rains return and soils become wet, the osmotic gradient between the bacterial cells and the soil water causes the cells to gain water quickly.
 Under these conditions, many bacterial cells burst, releasing a pulse of nutrients.
 Decomposition rates also tend to be slower in acidic soils.
 Soils which are rich in clay minerals tend to have lower decomposition rates, and thus, higher levels of organic matter.
 The smaller particles of clay result in a larger surface area that can hold water.
-The higher the water content of a soil, the lower the oxygen content and consequently, the lower the rate of decomposition.
+The higher the water content of a soil, the lower the oxygen content and, consequently, the lower the rate of decomposition.
 Clay minerals also bind particles of organic material to their surface, making them less accessible to microbes.
 Soil disturbance like tilling increases decomposition by increasing the amount of oxygen in the soil and by exposing new organic matter to soil microbes.

 The quality and quantity of the material available to decomposers is another major factor that influences the rate of decomposition.
 Substances like sugars and amino acids decompose readily and are considered labile.
 Cellulose and hemicellulose, which are broken down more slowly, are "moderately labile".
 Compounds which are more resistant to decay, like lignin or cutin, are considered recalcitrant.
 Litter with a higher proportion of labile compounds decomposes much more rapidly than does litter with a higher proportion of recalcitrant material.
 Consequently, dead animals decompose more rapidly than dead leaves, which themselves decompose more rapidly than fallen branches.
 As organic material in the soil ages, its quality decreases.
-The more labile compounds decompose quickly, leaving an increasing proportion of recalcitrant material.
+The more labile compounds decompose quickly, leaving an increasing proportion of recalcitrant material called humus.
 Microbial cell walls also contain recalcitrant materials like chitin, and these also accumulate as the microbes die, further reducing the quality of older soil organic matter.